This blog may contain affiliate links. Read our disclosure policy for more info.

 If sliding down a hill on an inflatable tube is not intense enough, try ice climbing!
 It’s definitely an adventure and a really unique wintertime activity in Banff.
 Ice climbing can be challenging and dangerous if not approached carefully, so joining a tour is the only way to do it safely for beginners.

 This tour is a full-day adventure that helps people of all experience levels try out ice climbing.
 An expert guide will walk you through all the basics of the gear and how to climb, and then you’ll climb a frozen waterfall yourself.
-The tour costs $186 CAD and leaves from Banff town.
-You’ll set off at 8 am and the tour lasts around 8 hours.
-There’s also a two-day experience available for the more serious climbers.

-10. Grotto Canyon Ice Walk
+10. Grotto Canyon Icewalk

 Another awesome hike around Banff that is better in December than the summer months is Grotto Canyon.
 This trail requires ice cleats or crampons – without them, you might hurt yourself!

-The Grotto Canyon Icewalk is a 4.4 km (2.7-mile) and you’ll actually walk right on a frozen river through the canyon!
+The Grotto Canyon Icewalk is a 4.4 km (2.7-mile) trail and you’ll actually walk right on a frozen river through the canyon!

 To begin the trail, drive out to the parking lot at Grotto Mountain Pond.
 From here, it takes around 1.5 hours each way if you allow time to explore the canyon and take some photos.
-It takes 30 minutes of walking until you reach the canyon and from here on out you’ll follow the frozen river up the canyon to frozen waterfalls and an Inukshuk Garden.
-Along the way, there are also indigenous pictographs (but you’ll need a keen eye to spot them!)
+It takes 30 minutes of walking until you reach the canyon, and from here on out, you’ll follow the frozen river up the canyon to frozen waterfalls and an Inukshuk Garden.

 11. Take a Stroll on Banff Ave